oprypin/crsfml/gitbook/graphics-shape.md

 ### Convex shapes

 The [ConvexShape]({{book.api}}/ConvexShape.html) class is the ultimate shape class: It allows you to define any *convex* shape.
-CrSFML is unable to draw concave shapes.
+SFML is unable to draw concave shapes.
 If you need to draw a concave shape, you'll have to split it into multiple convex polygons.

 To construct a convex shape, you must first set the number of points it should have and then define the points.